Page last updated 19 Dec 2019

-House Bill 1138 Practice expansion bill that changes naturopathic registration to licensing.
-The bill would then also allow licensed naturopaths use the title “physician,” prescribe legend drugs, perform minor office procedures, and complete physical examinations including gynecological exams.
+Senate Bill 1514 and House Bill 1138 attempted to change naturopathic registration into licensing.
+The bill would have also allowed licensed naturopaths use the title “physician,” prescribe legend drugs, perform minor office procedures, and complete physical examinations including gynecological exams.

 Information courtesy of Society for Science-Based Medicine.

 Contact your CA Senate and Assembly representatives and voice your opposition to legitimizing the practice of naturopathy.

 Not sure what to say?
 Check out these tips for speaking with lawmakers from the Union of Concerned Scientists.